-Pavement ants: These small ants are brown to black in color and typically 1/8th of an inch in length.
+These small ants are brown to black in color and typically 1/8th of an inch in length.
 Entrances to their underground nests often resemble volcano-like mounds.
-You can find them between the cracks and crevices of pavement and landscape pavers.
-In some incidences they will also infest buildings, especially foundations built upon concrete slabs.
+You can often find them between the cracks and crevices of pavement and landscape pavers.

-Carpenter ants: Carpenter ants are our largest, native ant species.
-The winged queen ants mature to almost 1 inch in length.
+Carpenter ants are our largest, native ant species.
 This type of ant prefers to make its home in wood that has been previously damaged by water, potentially paving the way to structural damage.
 Carpenter ants, unlike termites, do not consume wood.
-Rather they excavate wood to create passageways and chambers for which they build their colonies.
-Most of the activity from carpenter ants will take place under the cover of darkness.
-In some cases the only visible indicator of a carpenter ant problem is frass.
-This is debris discarded from the small exit holes carpenter ants make.

 All ants share one primary task: to protect and care for the colony.
 This means they need food, moisture and shelter.
 A colony of ants may range from a few dozen to tens of thousands.
 Outside ant nests are under wood piles, flagstone or brick patios and under rocks and garden stones.
 Ants in the house may nest in wall voids, behind insulation, or in or around wood already damaged by moisture.
 You are most likely to find ants in the kitchen or invading your property elsewhere when they are foraging for food.
 Foraging ants account for only a small percentage (typically 10% or less) of the colony’s size.
 It is important to understand that ants will travel extremely long distances in search of food or harborage.
 Once these foragers locate and establish a source of food, ants will produce a scent trail (by way of pheromones).
 The pheromone trail leads to and from the nest and provides direction for the ants to follow between the nest and food source.
 This is why you will often see ants like the odorous house ant, marching back and forth along one line with little or no deviation.

-In the Washington and Baltimore beltways most of the ant species dealt with fall into either one or two categories: nuisance pests or wood destroying insects (such as carpenter ants).
+In the Washington, MD and NOVA, most of the ant species dealt with fall into either one or two categories: nuisance pests or wood destroying insects (such as carpenter ants).
 Fire ants pose a series health threat in southern states as close as North Carolina and parts of Virginia.

 Ants can be a particularly difficult pest to eradicate.
 That's due to the nature of their foraging habits and colony development.
 Because only a small percentage of ants within a colony are actively foraging for food, it is vitally important to inspect and locate where the ants are coming from.
 It is possible for ants to be foraging long distances and the nest may not be located within property boundaries.
 That is why it is important to call in the American Pest professionals for a thorough inspection.
 For optimal results, American Pest recommends our Preferred Care residential pest control services.
 This plan gets rid of ants and other common household invaders with regular treatment visits.
 It is a bi-monthly pest control service that is effective in preventing ant infestations.
 It is also backed by our Pest Free Pledge.
 If pests return between scheduled visits, American Pest returns for free!
 Contact us today to learn more.